skip to main content

 View Plans

 Spectrum plans bring fast speeds for the money.
-We like the Spectrum Internet® plan, which delivers up to 300Mbps for only $49.99 per month for 12 months.
-That’s a good speed price for most households.
+We like the Internet Premier plan, which delivers up to 500Mbps for only $60 per month for 12 months.
+That’s a great speed price for most households.

 Cox plans and pricing